- Project design on phase 7 is 30% complete.

 What is the project timeline?

 Limited funding is available to complete the design, begin contract plans, and to purchase a portion of the right of way needed for the project.

-Additional funding is needed for this project, current funding will only complete 30% design and purchase a quarter of the right of way needed.
+Additional funding is needed to complete 30% of the design and purchase a quarter of the right of way needed.
 Once funding is available, it willl take about 18 months to complete the contract plans and acquire additional right of way, and complete environmental permits then begin construction.

 Funding for the design and a portion of the right of way for this project comes from the following sources: